Choose your runtime

 | Best for | Reach, speed, AI-built worlds | Fidelity, large maps, existing UE teams |

 You are not locked in.
-Because both runtimes call the same Platform API, world logic written for web ports to Native with minimal change — the differences are rendering, input, and networking, not identity/economy/storage.
+Because both runtimes call the same Platform API, world logic written for web ports to Unreal with minimal change — the differences are rendering, input, and networking, not identity/economy/storage.

 Still deciding?

 Start on Web.
 It's the canonical surface, it's the fastest path to a playable link, and everything you learn transfers.
-Move to Native when you need engine-level fidelity or you already have an Unreal team.
+Move to Unreal when you need engine-level fidelity or you already have an Unreal team.
 Continue to the Quickstart.